Civic logo

 Visit Civic

-Civic Federal Credit Union is best for North Carolina local government employees, retirees, and eligible family members seeking member-owned banking with competitive rates and branch access.
+Civic Federal Credit Union is profile signals for North Carolina local government employees, retirees, and eligible family members seeking member-owned banking with rate claims to verify and branch access.
 The primary caveat is strict membership eligibility tied to local government employment—individuals outside this field of membership cannot join directly, though the credit union mentions alternative pathways.
 Verify eligibility before applying.

 CFPB Transparency Report